-During our annual 4-week Summer Retreat in July/August, Plum Village monks and nuns offer a special program of mindful play for children, and a guided mindful activity program for teenagers.
+During our annual Summer Opening in July/August, Plum Village monks and nuns offer a special program of mindful play for children, and a guided mindful activity program for teenagers.
 The programs are mostly outdoors, enjoying the beautiful countryside and nature around Plum Village.

 Who can join the Children’s Program or Teens Program?

-The Children’s Program is open to children aged 6-12, who can speak and understand either English, French, Dutch, German, Spanish or Italian.
-The Teens Program is open to 13-17 year olds who can speak and understand either English or French.
+The Children’s Program is open to children aged 6-12, who can speak and understand either English, French, German, Spanish or Italian.
+The Teens Program is open to 13-17-year-olds who can speak and understand either English or French.

 According to French law, all children 17 years old or younger must be accompanied by at least one parent (or legal guardian) in the same Plum Village hamlet where they are staying.